 The Rough Guide to the Texas Book Festival

 If you're headed to the Texas Book Festival, congratulations.
-You'll be going to end of the book galaxy that's 180 degrees offset from the world of ebooks, Amazon and its ilk, as well as that remote on your table that delivers streaming versions of Girl With the Dragon Tattoo and Mockingjay.
+You'll be going to end of the book galaxy that's 180 degrees offset from the world of ebooks, Amazon and its ilk, as well as the remote on your table that delivers streaming versions of The Girl With the Dragon Tattoo or Mockingjay.
 The BookFest is thick with paper books, authors in person, and stories you've never heard about but will want to buy and carry home under your arm.
 And it's all free, except for the books and the eats.

 Location: All around the Texas Capitol, the BookFest is much more of an outdoor event than before.
 I've been going for 13 years, and the Texas House and Senate floors both once hosted the big-name author talks and panels.
 Now it's just in the House, but it's fun to sit in a chair usually occupied by a politician.
 You always feel like "this government stuff is no big thing."
 Massive tents go up on 11th Street, down Congress, and along Colorado Street to the west of the Capitol.

 Other talks are inside the Capitol complex.
 Some venues are small and others take place in the Auditorium, all of it below ground level.
 The chairs inside are comfy and the distractions few, but the authors speaking are less famous.
 That's how you discover a book you didn't know you'd love though: the unfamiliar.
 Bring a notepad (old-school) or just open your phone's notes app.
 Since you're a writer you're sure to hear a line you'll want to take back to your desk.